olivermaerz/geth-arm64-docker/README.md

 # geth-arm64-docker

 Dockerfile for geth / Go Ethereum on arm64 architecture based on minimal Ubuntu image.
-Stores data in /data.